 user = form.save(commit=False)

-user.is_active = False # Deactivate account till it is confirmed
+user.is_active = False # Deactivate the user until email confirmation

 user.save()